Look Outside Your Window: Release and promotion

 Crahan and Taylor have mentioned various plans for releasing the material over the years.
 Crahan noted that they had wanted to release it ever since its creation in 2008, but has had difficulty with figuring out how to time the release without it interfering with other albums or band downtime.
-However, the album is owned by the four, not the label, so they are in charge of its release.
+However, the album is owned by the four, and not their label Roadrunner Records, so they are in charge of its release.
 Plans to release it early in the touring cycle for their We Are Not Your Kind (2019) album arose, though the plans were delayed as to not take away the momentum of said album, which ended up topping the album chart in the US much to Taylor's surprise.
 In January 2020, Crahan revealed the album, at one point had an unannounced surprise Christmas 2019 release date, but it was delayed again, for undisclosed reasons.
 Crahan noted that there are still plans for it to be released during the latter half of the We Are Not Your Kind touring cycle, though the COVID-19 pandemic forced the band to cancel much of their 2020 touring or reschedule for 2021.
 No concrete release date has been given, though publications had predicted a release in 2020 or 2021, though the album remained unreleased throughout 2022.
 On January 2, 2023, Crahan spoke about the possibility of the album being released later in 2023.
-Specifically, he noted that they aimed to release it after April 1, 2023, the date that Slipknot would no longer be signed to to Roadrunner Records.
+Specifically, he noted that they aimed to release it after April 1, 2023, the date that Slipknot would no longer be signed to Roadrunner Records.
 In March of the same year, Taylor, while promoting the upcoming release of his second solo album CMF2, distanced himself from the record, calling it "[Crahan]'s baby" and referring to himself as "guest star" on the album.
 He also noted that he didn't know the track list, didn't have the master tracks, and hoped that the album didn't ever release publicly, fearing that the hype behind the album had created hyped expectations that could never be matched by listeners.
+In December 2023, it was announced that the album was mixed, mastered, with album artwork, and ready for a tentative release in 2024.
+The album is expected to be released in 2025.

+Crahan emphasizes that there is no conspiracy preventing the release of Look Outside Your Window, but rather a deliberate consideration of its relevance and impact given the changing times.